Part 5

 | kubectl apply -f -

 You can run the rows independently to see what they do.
-The first, kubectl get -n emojivoto deploy -o yaml, will output all deployments in emojivoto namespace.
+The first, kubectl get -n emojivoto deploy -o yaml, will output all deployments in the emojivoto namespace.
 The linkerd inject - will add an annotation to instruct Linkerd to add the sidecar proxy container.
-Finally the kubectl apply will apply the modified deployments.
+Finally, the kubectl apply will apply modified deployments.
 Now the pods look like this:

 kubectl get po -n emojivoto